A Celebration of American Family Stories

 Judith Parkhurst is the mother of a good friend of ours, Libby Scott.
 We got together with Judith at a lake cottage that Libby's family owns near our family cottage on Ballard Lake in northern Wisconsin.
 Whether or not we'll get to Wisconsin this year is still a big question, as are so many other things.

 In 2001 I had the honor to share the stage with Pete Seeger at the University of Virginia in Charlottesville for the opening night concert of the Virginia Festival of the Book.
-I was there to talk about my radio series exploring why and how we tell family stories and he was there to talk about a book he’d co-authored featuring stories his father told him over the years.
-After my presentation, he asked me to join him and his brother Mike Seeger with my fiddle and we played some old-time tunes together and told some jokes to the audience and it was a grand time.
-The next morning I sat down with Pete and Mike and they shared with me stories about their family.
+I was there to talk about my radio series exploring how and why we tell family stories and he was there to talk about a book he’d co-authored featuring stories his father told him over the years.
+After my presentation, he asked me to join him and his brother Mike Seeger on stage with my fiddle and we played some old-time tunes together and told some jokes to the audience and it was a grand time.
+The next morning I sat down with Pete and Mike and they shared stories with me about the Seeger family.

 70 Calum McKinnon - The Visitor and the Seer

 Calum McKinnon lives in Edmunds, Washington.
-He is a retired aeronautics engineer for Boeing and is also an acclaimed Scottish fiddler and music teacher.
+He is a retired aeronautics engineer for Boeing as well as an acclaimed Scottish fiddler and music teacher.
 Calum’s parents came from a small island called Tiree in the Scottish Hebrides.
 Gaelic was their first language.
 They moved to Glasgow before Calum was born and that is where Calum grew up.
-But when I interviewed him, he talked at length about the stories he heard from Tiree.
+When I interviewed him, he talked at length about the stories he heard when visiting Tiree.
 Here are two of those stories that happened during WWII and provide a bridge from our flesh and blood world to that other mysterious unseen world that Scots with the “second sight” seem to know all about.
 Calum performs “Nathaniel Gow’s Lament On the Death of his Brother” on the violin and is accompanied by Muriel Johnstone on piano from his music CD It’s About Time.

 71 Olga Carlisle - The Prison Storyteller